Fairfield, Montana

 Fairfield is a town in Teton County, Montana, United States.
 The population was 759 at the 2020 census.
 Fairfield is the self-proclaimed "Malting Barley Capital of the World" due to their large crops each year of malt barley.

-Fairfield is a trade center for the farming community.
-Companies located there include Busch Agricultural Resources, 3 Rivers Telephone Cooperative and Sun River Electric Cooperative.

 History

 Fairfield began as a station on the Milwaukee Railroad.

 Even though the federal government opened Montana to homesteading in 1862, this area was not initially settled.
 Given Montana's vast and dry landscape, irrigation was necessary.
 In 1902 irrigation projects began, which did lead to increased grain production.
 Then in 1903 the Bureau of Reclamation conducted a survey of the area.
 The potential of the Sun River Valley was deemed so great it was promoted as “the greatest farming country under the dome of Heaven.”
 In 1909 homestead size was increased from 160 acres to 320 acres.
 This change began drawing many more settlers to Montana.

 By 1920, three dams and an extensive system of canals were created.
 The Gibson Dam and reservoir were completed in 1929.
 Today, Greenfield Irrigation District delivers water from Gibson Dam to approximately 83,000 acres surrounding this community.

 Initially the name "Freeze-out Bench" was applied to the area.
 With irrigation the area produces abundant crops.
 "Greenfield Bench" and Fairfield now describe the hay and grain fields in the Sun River Valley.